 Below, I explain the advantages of each type of breast implant and discuss some other choices patients have to make after selecting silicone or saline implants:

-Saline: I can typically make smaller incisions when patients choose saline implants because they’re filled after I insert them.
+Pros: I can typically make smaller incisions when patients choose saline implants because they’re filled after I insert them.
 I can also adjust the size after placing them.
 Another benefit of saline implants is that if one leaks—which is rare—it’s immediately noticeable, and the body absorbs the harmless saline solution.

 Cons: Because silicone gel implants are prefilled, incisions are slightly larger.
 And some patients are concerned about a “silent rupture”—the situation where a ruptured implant isn’t noticeable until revealed by an MRI.

 Silicone gel implants are available in both round and shaped options.
-A round implant generally provides more fullness in the upper portion of the breasts, while the anatomically shaped implants are preferred by women who want more fullness in the lower two-thirds of the breasts.
+A round implant generally provides more fullness in the upper portion of the breasts, while the anatomically shaped implants (sometimes called teardrop implants) are preferred by women who want more fullness in the lower two-thirds of the breasts.